ritza-co/bryntum-grid-django-starter/README.md

 ('Equinox', 'Japan', 'Tetsuya Kimura', 3, 80);
 ```

+Download the Bryntum Grid distribution folder [here](https://customerzone.bryntum.com/)

-If you don't have a licensed version of Bryntum Grid, download the trial version from [here](https://bryntum.com/download/).
+If you don't have a license for the Bryntum Grid, download the trial version [here](https://bryntum.com/download/).
 From the `/build` folder, copy the following files to the `static/bryntum-grid` folder:

 ```
 fonts
 locales
-grid.config.js
 grid.module.js
+grid.module.js.map
 grid.stockholm.css
+grid.stockholm.css.map
 ```

 Run the development server with: